Title: Program Director

 Company: AAS Nursing Program, Catherine McAuley School of Nursing, Trocaire College

 Location: Buffalo, New York, United States

-Mr. Fisher earned an Associate of Applied Science in nursing from Trocaire College in 2014 and continued his studies at Daemen College, in which he received a Bachelor of Science in nursing in 2015 and a master’s degree in nursing in 2017.
-Presently, he is pursuing a PhD in nursing education from Capella University.
+Dr. Fisher earned an Associate of Applied Science in nursing from Trocaire College in 2014 and continued his studies at Daemen College, in which he received a Bachelor of Science in nursing in 2015 and a master’s degree in nursing in 2017.
+He recently obtained a Doctor of Philosophy in nursing education from Capella University.
 Now a renowned educator and registered nurse in the state of New York, he was proud to be named an Educator of Distinction by the Professional Nurses Association of Western New York.
-Attributing his success to his diligence, Mr. Fisher is likewise grateful for the collaborative working relationships he formed in school.
+Attributing his success to his diligence, Dr. Fisher is likewise grateful for the collaborative working relationships he formed in school.
 He holds membership with the National League for Nursing, New York League for Nursing, Kappa Delta Pi International Honor Society, Pi Zeta Chapter of Sigma Theta Tau, The National Society of Leadership and Success, and the Professional Nurses Association of Western New York.
 Since 2017, he has also been a member of the Nursing Curriculum Committee, Nursing Simulation Committee, Nursing Clinical Instructor Search Committee, and Health Sciences Academic Support Specialist Search Committee.
-Looking toward the future, Mr. Fisher envisions working in the administrative sector of his profession, or as an educational consultant.
+Looking toward the future, Dr. Fisher envisions working in the administrative sector of his profession, or as an educational consultant.